-Finding a trustee is tricky.
+Finding a trustee for your estate plan is tricky.
 If you choose someone who isn’t up to the task, you won’t be around to correct them.

-On the surface, the job ia simple.
-You name which assets go to who and under what conditions.
+On the surface, the job is simple.
+You name which assets go to whom and under what conditions.
 The trustee just has to execute.
+So, as with any trust designed to protect your investments, you need a trustee you can, well, trust.
+You may also want to see our Trustee Vs. Executor article.

-So, you need a trustee you can trust.
-In order to pick the right person, consider the following.
+In order to pick the right person, consider the following:

 If you appoint a company or bank, this will cost…a lot.
 This means it’s only practical for larger estates.
 It’s also a lot to hoist off on your daughter, even if she is majoring in finance.

 You may also want to appoint a non-family member or friend as a trustee simply so that your estate doesn’t tear the family apart.
 It can get ugly when one family member is dividing up wealth amongst the others.
 See: KING LEAR.

 This one should seem obvious, but a lot of people make posthumous financial decisions with their heart instead of their head.
 Whether it’s your wife, your child, or a friend, you need to make sure that your trustee is organized, responsible, and financially sound.

 Families are made up of people and people get into disagreements.
 They are flawed units made up of flawed people.
 Every gold digger and delinquent in the world belongs to somebody’s family.
 If you have any in yours, keep them away from your finances when you’re gone.